Frequently Asked Questions

 Why?

-pydoctor was written to be used by the Twisted project which was using epydoc but was becoming increasingly unhappy with it for various reasons.
-In addition, development on Epydoc seemed to have halted.
+using epydoc but was becoming increasingly unhappy with it for various reasons.

-The needs of the Twisted project are still the main driving force for pydoctor’s development, but it is getting to the point where there’s some chance that it is useful for your project too.
+development, but it is getting to the point where there’s some chance that it is

-Who wrote pydoctor?
+Who wrote pydoctor

 Michael “mwhudson” Hudson, PyPy, Launchpad and sometimes Twisted hacker, with help from Christopher “radix” Armstrong and Jonathan “jml” Lange and advice and ideas from many people who hang out in #twisted on freenode.